 - the compliance manager’s own observations; and

-- any weaknesses, deficiencies or recommendations for improvement in the programme which have been identified by others, for example internal audit (paragraphs 13 to 26 below), personnel reports, or the board review (paragraphs 27 to 29 below).
+- any weaknesses, deficiencies or recommendations for improvement in the programme which have been identified by others, for example internal audit (see section 2 below), personnel reports, or the board review (see section 3 below).

 - The two key areas of weakness or deficiency are likely to be:

 - in the actual procedures (e.g. if they do not effectively deal with an assessed risk); and

 - in implementation (where the procedures would deal effectively with an assessed risk, but a relevant manager(s) is not implementing the procedures properly).

 - This on-going review is similar to the on-going review by any manager of her/his functional responsibility.
 For example, a finance director should constantly monitor the financial issues facing the organisation, and question and check that the organisation’s procedures are adequate to deal with the organisation’s financial risks and requirements (e.g. controls over payments to business associates and personnel; controls over capital expenditure; ensuring that transactions are properly recorded in the accounts; ensuring that the annual financial audit is carried out properly and on time).
 Compliance responsibilities are similar, in that the compliance manager needs to constantly monitor the corruption risks facing the organisation, and constantly question whether the procedures of the organisation are effective to deal with these risks and are being properly implemented.